 “I Could Never Assign My Students Homework Before”

 Vasiloff has traditionally held after-school and lunchtime help sessions in the school’s computer lab because many students have been unable to access their CAD work at home.

 “Now, I can actually increase the rigor of my classes, knowing that these kids will all have access at home,” he says.
 “One of the coolest parts of my job is that the technology is always changing.
 My sister is an English teacher and I’ve joked with her about how ‘To Kill a Mockingbird’ is always going to be ‘To Kill a Mockingbird.’
 An important book, but the story isn’t going to change.
 Every year, I’m re-evaluating my tools.
 I’m always trying to figure out what we can do better.”

 Onshape Education Enterprise: Reducing the IT Burden for Schools and Universities

 Thousands of K-12 schools and universities have relied on the zero-cost Onshape Education Standard plan since its launch in 2016.
-This summer, PTC released Onshape Education Enterprise, a new premium edition for educational institutions to more easily manage teacher and student usage across classes, departments and school organizations.
+PTC released Onshape Education Enterprise, a new premium edition for educational institutions to more easily manage teacher and student usage across classes, departments and school organizations.

 The Education Enterprise plan allows institutions to significantly reduce their administrative overhead by easily scaling up CAD access, managing permissions and gaining insights into student design activity through real-time analytics.
 (A comprehensive rundown of the benefits of this new premium plan can be found here.)